 Malaga, located in Andalucia is the capital city of the Costa del Sol and is steeped in over 3,000 years' history.
 It has been inhabited by the Romans, the Moors and the Carthaginians all of which have left their mark on this wonderful city.

 Malaga serves as both a major port and an industrial centre for the south of Spain.
-Having a large international airport, it is also an important gateway to the rest of the world, Malaga airport is the largest in Spain and during 2001 handled a record 10 million passengers.
+Having a large international airport, it is also an important gateway to the rest of the world, Malaga airport is one of the largest Airports in Spain and during 2001 handled a record 10 million passengers.
 See a full feature here

 Related pages